validmind/documentation/README.md

-# Welcome to our documentation repository
+# Welcome to our docs repo!

-A place for our user-facing documentation and related infrastructure
+A place for our user-facing documentation and related infrastructure.

 ## Previewing the docs site locally